How to Build Digital Dexterity in the Workplace (+Benefits)

 • HR/L&D: To create application onboarding, reskilling, and upskilling training content and courses for building digital dexterity skills.

-Take, for instance, a scenario where the c-suite members of a fictitious hotel chain decided that it is time to embark on a digital transformation journey.
-Immediately, the designated digital dexterity task force scans the digital landscape to identify technologies that could help them beat their competition through digital transformation in the hospitality industry
+Take, for instance, a scenario where the c-suite members of a fictitious hotel chain decide it’s time to embark on a digital transformation journey.
+Immediately, the designated digital dexterity task force scans the digital landscape to identify technologies that could help them beat their competition through digital transformation in the hospitality industry.

-Backed by research, they chose to adopt an AI-powered guest services platform.
-They prepare a comprehensive strategy to adopt this AI tool into their customer experience workflow.
-To ensure that the IT project is a success, the task force not only ensures that the employees are comfortable using the new technology to delight guests, but also that they enforce management practices that shape how work gets done.
+Backed by research, they adopted an AI-powered guest services platform and prepared a comprehensive strategy to integrate this AI tool into their customer experience workflow.
+To ensure the IT project’s success, the task force ensures that the employees are comfortable using the new technology to delight guests and enforces management practices that shape how work gets done.

-Remember, digital dexterity is what every organization needs.
-But it is also something that requires your continuous attention.
+Remember, every organization needs digital dexterity, but it also requires your continuous attention.

-How to Improve Digital Dexterity in the Workplace
+How to Build Digital Dexterity in the Workplace

 Building digital dexterity is an organization’s insurance policy for achieving ROI with digital technologies.
 Without the skill sets to utilize software applications properly, these investments will not only fail to find ROI, but also face other severe repercussions such as dirty or inaccurate data, not meeting compliance laws, failing to meet goals, etc.

-Here are 8 best practices for improving digital dexterity in the workplace:
+Here are some best practices for improving digital dexterity in the workplace:

 1. Invest in a digital adoption strategy